z411/trackma/README.md

 <pre># python3 setup.py develop</pre>

-If you encounter any problems or have anything to suggest, please don't hesitate to submit an issue in the github issue tracker:
+If you encounter any problems or have anything to suggest, please don't hesitate to submit an issue in the GitHub issue tracker:

 http://github.com/z411/trackma/issues